Carlotta Berry

 Carlotta Berry is an American academic in the field of engineering.
-She is professor of electrical and computer engineering at Rose-Hulman Institute of Technology.
+She is a professor of electrical and computer engineering at Rose-Hulman Institute of Technology.
 She is co-director of the Rose Building Undergraduate Diversity (ROSE-BUD) program.
 She is a co-founder of Black In Engineering and a co-founder of Black In Robotics.

 Early life and education

 Berry received bachelor's degrees in mathematics (1992) and electrical engineering (1993) through a dual degree program between Spelman College and Georgia Tech.
 At Georgia Tech she observed the scarcity of female and African-American students and faculty within the engineering program, which sparked her desire to become an engineering professor to encourage greater participation of underrepresented populations in the profession.
 After graduation, she worked in industry to repay her student loans while concurrently pursuing a masters degree at Wayne State University.
 She earned her masters in control systems from Wayne State University in 1996, and a year later left industry to pursue a doctoral degree at Vanderbilt University.
 Berry was part of the Vanderbilt University Intelligent Robotics Laboratory (IRL), and was advised by Kazuhiko Kawamura and Julie Adams.
 Her doctoral thesis was on human-robot interface development for a mobile robot, specifically the enhancement of the interface through graphical visualization of the robot's short-term memory.